kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/experimental-features.md

 * `KubeadmBootstrapFormatIgnition` (env var: `EXP_KUBEADM_BOOTSTRAP_FORMAT_IGNITION`): [Ignition](./ignition.md)
 * `MachineTaintPropagation` (env var: `EXP_MACHINE_TAINT_PROPAGATION`):
   * Allows in-place propagation of taints to nodes using the taint fields within Machines, MachineSets, and MachineDeployments.
+  * In future this feature is planned to also cover topology clusters and KCP.
+See the proposal [Propagating taints from Cluster API to Nodes](https://github.com/kubernetes-sigs/cluster-api/blob/main/docs/proposals/20250513-propogate-taints.md) for more information.

 ## Enabling Experimental Features for Management Clusters Started with clusterctl